wolfeidau/wolfeidau_site/content/post/2022-07-23-my-development-environment.md

 * [Git Hub CLI](https://github.com/cli/cli), makes working with GitHub from the CLI a dream.
 * [AWS CLI](https://awscli.amazonaws.com/v2/documentation/api/latest/index.html) is used to write scripts and diagnosing what is up with my cloud.
 * [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) for deploying cloudformation in a semi sane way.
+* [nvm](https://github.com/nvm-sh/nvm), nodejs changes a lot so I often need a couple of versions installed to support both new and old software.

-Most of my builds done using the good old `Makefile`.
+Most of my builds done using the good old `Makefile` so I always have [make](https://www.gnu.org/software/make/) installed.

 ## Editor

-I use [vscode](https://code.visualstudio.com/) when developing, it is one of the first things I open each day.
-I was a vim user but have moved to vscode as I prefer a more out of the box editor, especially as I work a lot of other developers and non tech people and they find it less daunting to learn.
+Currently I use [vscode](https://code.visualstudio.com/) when developing, it is one of the first things I open each day.
+I was a vim user but moved to vscode as I prefer to use a more approachable editor, especially as I work with developers and "non tech" people and they find it less daunting to learn.

-I am trying to help **everyone** code, so using an out of the box tool is **really** helpful when collaborating with people.
+I am trying to help **everyone** code, so using an approachable editor is **really** helpful!

-To support this stack I use the following plugins:
+To support the stack I use the following plugins:

 * [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker), I really hate misspelling words in my code.
 * [EditorConfig for VS Code](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig), handy way to keep things consistently formatted across editors when working in a team.